roytang/blog/content/post/2020/03/covid19/index.md

 We had thought about having food delivered last Easter Sunday, but apparently we decided on it too late, by 4:30pm most of the open restos were no longer delivering.

 Not much to report on the government side.
 Not that things aren't happening, but it's more of the same, mostly.
+Although the good news is that some LGUs are adding their own testing programs, so hopefully we get a better idea of where we are in the days to come.

 As of tonight, we are at 5453 (+230 today, +805 since Sunday) cases and 349 (+14 today, +52 since Sunday) deaths.
 The rate of new cases has more or less held steady over the past few days, with about a thousand being added every 3-4 days.
 The good news is the recovery count has caught up to the death count, today it's at 353.
 This is excellent because it was probably only a week or so ago that the there were about twice as many deaths as recoveries.